 Cornell University Alumni Association of Atlanta, Philanthropy Chair

-Practising Law Institute, Faculty Member
+Practicing Law Institute, Faculty Member

 The Epstein School, Board of Trustees, Member, 2011-present